 - Recently i came across two cases of gouty arthritis.

-- The first case was of a 43-year old man experiencing gout.
+- The first case was of a 43-year old man struggling with gout.

 - The second case was of a 14 year old teenager.

-- The symptoms of pain and inflammation were seen on bilateral lower extremities 1st metatarsophalangeal joints.
+- The symptoms of pain and inflammation had been seen on bilateral lower extremities 1st metatarsophalangeal joints.

 - The sufferer reports of difficulty in performing heel rise or standing on the toes.